NICALab/SUPPORT/README.md

 For more details, please see the accompanying research publication "[Statistically unbiased prediction enables accurate denoising of voltage imaging data](https://www.biorxiv.org/content/10.1101/2022.11.17.516709v1)".

+:raised_hands: If you have any trouble running the code or have any questions, do not hesitate to make an issue.

+:revolving_hearts: We are ready to help you and look forward to make this tool widely used!
+Also, check the FAQ below can answer your question!

 ## System Requirements

 ### Hardware Requirements